Logistics

 The Virtualization layer is the only mandatory layer, and, as the name states, it doesn’t persist any data in the database.
 It also allows access to all of the layers beneath it.
 The reason behind this is to maintain a flexible approach.
 All the data that is needed for analytical reporting is consumed through this Virtualization layer.

-If anything would happen to the underlying data model or any of the other layers would change or disappear, then the reports built on top of the Virtualization layer would not be impacted and would not have to be reworked to cope with these changes.
+If anything were to happen to the underlying data model or if any of the other layers were to change or disappear, this would not impact reports built on top of the virtualization layer.

 All other layers in the LSA++ architecture are optional.
 It’s important to note that optional doesn’t mean unnecessary; it means that any of these layers have their use and advantages in a data warehouse approach, but that you have the freedom on how to tackle each data model that has to be developed.